The Middle East & North Africa

 Program Areas:

-• Legislative capacity to draft modern commercial law to support the growth of small and medium enterprises.
+• Legislative capacity to draft modern commercial laws to support the growth of small and medium enterprises

 KUWAIT